grizzlyfute/mvcLittleFileManager/README.md

 Note that your files *should* not be accessible thought the http server.

 # Configuration
-With your navigator, pointe to the url related to the server .htaccess
+With your navigator, pointe to the URL related to the server .htaccess
 	browser http://localhost/~user/mvcLittleFilesManager

 Choose configurations as you need.